 Further reading on Laos

 Are you beginning your Laos adventure in Luang Prabang?
 Read our guide on everything you need to know about the slow boat from Thailand.
-While you’re in town, plan how you will use your time with our 3-day itinerary and top things to do.

 If you’re heading to Savannakhet, take a look at our recommendations on places to eat.